Christian Social Party of Obwalden: History

 Since the 1930s and 1940s, Christian trade unions and workers' associations existed in the canton of Obwalden.
 In 1956, members of the Christian Social Party faction in the Catholic Conservative Party (now the Christian Democratic People's Party, CVP) formed a political party to be more receptive to workers' concerns than the CVP.
 The CSP Obwalden and the Conservative Party (later the CVP Obwalden) formed a parliamentary group in the Cantonal Council even after the CSP's founding.

 In 1960, a member of the CSP was elected to the Executive Council for the first time.
 After the CSP conducted an independent election campaign in 1982, the CVP terminated the parliamentary group; since then, the CSP has formed its own group.
 In 2002, the CSP Obwalden left the CVP, mainly due to tensions with the Obwaldner CVP.
 At that time, the CSP announced that it would focus on cantonal politics.
 From 2005 to 2010, the CSP Obwalden had observer status in the independent Christian-left Christian Social Party.

 Since 2010, the CSP Obwalden has not been affiliated with any Swiss federal party.
 In the 2011 election, Karl Vogler was elected to the National Council, the first member of the CSP Obwalden to do so.
-He is a member of the CVP/EVP group.
+He was a member of the CVP/EVP group.

 Representation

-The CSP Obwalden has 6 cantonal councillors and zero national councillors.
+The CSP Obwalden has six cantonal councillors and zero national councillors.